Monitoring usage and estimated costs in Azure Monitor

 Here’s another similar usage and cost summary.
 This example shows a subscription in the new April 2018 consumption-based pricing model.
 Note the lack of any node-based billing.
 Data ingestion and retention for Log Analytics and Application Insights are now reported on a new common meter.

 In April 2018, a new monitoring pricing model was released.
-This features cloud-friendly, consumption-based pricing.
+This features cloud-friendly, consumption-based pricing ("Pay-As-You-Go").
 You only pay for what you use, without node-based commitments.
 Details of the new pricing model are available for alerting, metrics, notifications, Log Analytics and Application Insights.

 For customers onboarding to Log Analytics or Application Insights after April 2, 2018, the new pricing model is the only option.
 For customers who already use these services, moving to the new pricing model is optional.